 Tamra Wilson -- fiction, nonfiction

 Wilson is a graduate of the University of Missouri School of Journalism and earned her MFA at Stonecoast.
-She has been a fellow at the Virginia Center for Creative Arts, a Blumenthal reader, and the recipient of an artist project grant funded by the N.C.
-Arts Council.
-All but two of twenty-one stories in her collection Dining with Robert Redford were previously published in such journals as The MacGuffin, Emrys Journal, Epiphany and North Carolina Literary Review.
-She has written three first-place entries in the Charlotte Writers Club Children’s Story Contest and won the Jesse Stuart Prize for Young Adult Fiction in 2009.
-She was recently named a Road Scholar for the N.C.
-Humanities Council with special interest in southern fiction and child narrators.
+She has been a fellow at the Virginia Center for Creative Arts, a Blumenthal reader, and the recipient of two artist project grants funded by the NC Arts Council.
+She is co-editor of Idol Talk: Women Writers on the Teenage Infatuations that Changed Their Lives (McFarland).
+All but two of twenty-one stories in her collection Dining with Robert Redford were previously published in such journals as The MacGuffin, Emrys Journal, Epiphany, and North Carolina Literary Review.
+She has written three first-place entries in the Charlotte Writers' Club Children’s Story Contest and won the Jesse Stuart Prize for Young Adult Fiction in 2009.
+She is a Road Scholar for the NC Humanities Council with special interest in Southern fiction and child narrators, and for years has written a slice-of-life column for her local newspaper.